Goserelin Acetate

 How is Goserelin used?

-The Goserelin 3.6 mg Implant will be injected under the skin on your stomach every four weeks (28 days).
+The Goserelin 3.6 mg implant will be injected under the skin on your stomach every four weeks (28 days).
 This will be done by your doctor or nurse.

 The implant is a very small pellet that is given by a special needle and syringe known as SafeSystem.
 The injection will not hurt very much.